 Spring semester before your application year:

-- Meet with the Pre-Health Professions Advisor to ensure that you are going to be able to meet the PHPC requirements for a committee letter.
-Plan to meet with the Pre-Health Professions Advisor again in the fall.
+• Meet with the Pre-Health Advisor to ensure that you are on track to have a competitive application and will meet the requirements for a committee letter.
+Plan to meet with the Pre-Health Advisor regularly as needed to guide your application process.

 October-December before application submission:

-- MCAT dates open in two batches.
+• MCAT dates open in two batches.
 Dates fill up quickly, so consider when you will want to take the exam and sign up.
 You can usually change your exam date for an additional fee.
-Most Loyola students take the exam no later than July of the application year.
-Note that you can submit your primary application before you have taken the MCAT.
+Most Loyola students take the exam no later than May 1 of the application year.

-- Begin working on your personal statement.
-The PHPC will offer to provide feedback on your essays in the spring, so it is a good idea to have a decent draft completed by February.
+• Begin working on your personal statement.
+The Pre-Health Advisor can provide feedback on your essays in the spring, so it is a good idea to have a decent draft completed by February.
 As these essays often benefit from a lengthy writing process in which you take a break and go back later to improve your essay, it is better to get started on your statement sooner rather than later.

-- The PHPC notifies students of their decisions on committee letters.
+• The Pre-Health Professions Committee (PHPC) notifies students of their decisions on committee letters.
 If you are denied a committee letter, you will be able to appeal the decision.
 If you are approved to receive a committee letter, the PHPC will request additional materials from you and ask that you schedule an interview with a member of the committee.
 Pay attention to deadlines and make sure that you submit everything that is required.

-- Application services open for you to begin preparing your application.
-Get started on this during this time so that you can submit your application in early June when AMCAS opens for submission.
+• Application services open for you to begin preparing your application.
+Get started on this as soon as possible so that you can submit your application in early June when AMCAS opens for submission.
 You can submit your transcripts to AMCAS at this time.
 (Note: TMDSAS usually opens for submission in May.)

-- Submit your primary application to AMCAS (If applying to TMDSAS, pay attention to deadlines; it usually opens for submission in May.)
-The PHPC recommends submitting your primary application to AMCAS no later than early July.
-It takes about one month (sometimes a little longer) for AMCAS to verify your primary application and send it to the medical schools you indicated on your application.
-Keep in mind you only have to designate ONE medical school when you submit your primary application.
-You can add additional schools later.
+• Submit your primary application to AMCAS.
+(If applying to TMDSAS, pay attention to deadlines; it usually opens for submission in May.)
+The PHPC recommends submitting your primary application to AMCAS no later than mid-June.
+It takes about one month (sometimes longer) for AMCAS to verify your primary application and send it to the medical schools you indicate on your application.